 How to Reach Out to Prospective Students

 Email is the most popular way to contact prospective students for all colleges.
-50% of prospective students chose email in a survey that asked how they most wanted colleges to initiate contact with them.
+50% of prospective students chose email when asked how they most wanted colleges to initiate contact with them.
 However, not any old email will do.
-Your emails to students should be personalized and focus on the information they want about your institution, so you should emphasize the topics discussed above like financial aid, transferring to university, job prospects, and course offerings.
+Your emails to students should be personalized and focus on the information they want about your institution.
+So, you should emphasize the topics discussed above like financial aid, transferring to university, job prospects, and course offerings.

 Social media is another popular way to catch the attention of prospective students.
-Instagram and Tik Tok are especially popular among younger prospective students, though having a Facebook presence is still a good idea for community colleges as they typically have a larger older student enrollment.
-Social media presents the perfect opportunity to widen your reach and use bite-size media to catch the attention of prospective students.
-You can share tidbits of information about courses and financial aid while also showing pictures and videos of classrooms and other student areas.
+Instagram and Tik Tok are especially popular among younger prospective students.
+Nonetheless, having a Facebook presence is still a good idea for community colleges as they typically have older student enrollment.
+Social media presents the perfect opportunity to widen your reach and use bite-size media to catch the attention of prospies.
+You can share tidbits of information about courses and financial aid while also showing pictures and videos of your campus.

 Video is another popular medium for advertising to college students.
 Prospective students use YouTube, TikTok, and Instagram to watch videos about colleges.
 Video is especially useful during the global pandemic as colleges can use videos to create more personable experiences when communicating across distance.
 Short videos that are a minute or two in length are an ideal way to introduce students to your school and invite them to seek more information by contacting an admissions counselor or going to your school’s website.

 In summary, college admissions counselors and marketers should use email, social media, and video to appeal to students online and advertise their community college.
-However, there is one more format you can use to best appeal to prospective students: video messaging, also known as video email.
+However, there is one more format you can use to best appeal to prospective students: video messaging.

-Covideo: The Best Video Messaging Platform for Community College
+Covideo: The Best Video Messaging Platform for Colleges

 Additionally, you can include clickable CTA buttons at the bottom of the video to direct prospective students to their next steps, such as scheduling a meeting with an admissions counselor.
 Recipients can also reply to your video with their own video email even if they don’t have a Covideo account.
 And best of all you can use video analytics to keep track of which prospective students are clicking on your video as well as what parts they rewatch.